detmir/koa-mock-proxy/README.md

 It can be useful for:
  * service/integration tests (for example, when you want test only frontend)
  * e2e tests where you want to isolate only chosen endpoints
- * Manually testing application without backend or for a specific scenario that difficult to reproduce
+ * Manually testing application without backend or for a specific scenario that's difficult to reproduce
  * Logging activity between services

 You are free to use all possibilities of Koa (custom middlewares like [koa-router](https://www.npmjs.com/package/koa-router)).